 To actuate in an effective manner, our engineered cells need to sense their environment.
 By investigating and repurposing different sensor systems found in nature, we provide our engineered cells with the capability to sense our compound of interest.
 One example is our Vibrio cholerae biosensor.
 To sense this potentially deadly pathogen we adapt the CAI-1 quorum sensing mechanism of V. cholerae and incorporate it into our cell constructs, adapting it to our needs using a CRISPRi inverter.
 This technology is then applied to other research areas in our group, such as the design and synthesis of therapeutic cells.

-Collagen is a valuable biomaterial with applications in areas such as tissue engineering and cell therapies.
-With the growing needs for collagen projected to reach US$9,372.3 millions by year 2023, no current production technology is able to generate the required yields.
+We engineer cell factories to produce several value-added chemicals or proteins.
+Aside from producing flavonoids, we also produce collagen which is a valuable biomaterial with applications in areas such as tissue engineering and cell therapies.
 Extracting collagen from its natural sources is often challenging, and there is a growing concern of risk of infectious diseases transmission from animal sources.
-Alternatively, bacterial collagen has been reported to be a promising substitute to mammalian collagen and has been tested as non-toxic, biocompatible and with a cell-specific adhesion capability with improved spreading effects.
-In our lab, we are currently working to produce recombinant bacterial collagen in E. coli using a synthetic biology approach.
-By engineering different gene circuits, we aim to construct microbial cells factories capable to dynamically regulate the different stages of collagen synthesis, leading to productions of high quiality and yield.
-Furthermore, we also aim to apply the generated technologies to the production of other valuable chemicals and biomaterial.
+Bacterial collagen has been reported to be a promising substitute to mammalian collagen and has been tested as non-toxic, biocompatible and with a cell-specific adhesion capability with improved spreading effects.
+In our lab, we produce recombinant bacterial collagen in E. coli using a synthetic biology approach.
+By engineering different gene circuits, we aim to construct microbial cells factories capable of dynamically regulating the different stages of collagen synthesis, leading to high quality production without stressing out the host cells.

 Biofilm reactors have shown to achieve higher productivity and longer production time than conventional bioreactors.
 However, uncontrolled growth of biofilms remains a key challenge in the application of biofilm in bioproduction, as excessive biofilm thickness hinders diffusion of nutrients and products.
 To address this problem, we use a synthetic biology approach, developing synthetic gene circuits that control biofilm formation by regulating the production of colonic acid.
 In parallel, we are also studying genetic sensors of compounds such as pyruvate, nutrients and oxygen in order to monitor the status of the cells and biofilm.
 The goal of this project is to achieve an autonomous biofilm formation, with cells maintaining the biofilm at the optimum state for long periods and, when conditions become unfavorable, dispersing and forming a new biofilm.